 Mobile and ecommerce

 If you can get a customer to download an app you’re better off, but this is hard if you’re SEO dependent because you want to cling onto that model!

 SEO advantages are temporary, however Google are pressuring people to keep their products on the web, because they can’t index stuff inside mobile apps.

 Mobile should be used as a tool to help tie the online world with the offline.
 It is the device that can transport you between the two.
-Therefore you should optimise and personalise the mobile experience as much as you can to facilitate real world actions i.e. in store purchase, loyalty programmes, helping you find the product you want within a store and payment if there is a long queue at the till.
+Therefore you should optimise and personalise the mobile experience as much as you can to facilitate real-world actions i.e. in-store purchases, loyalty programmes, helping you find the product you want within a store and payment if there is a long queue at the till.

-With mobile you can in theory be constantly connected with a customer as the mobile device rarely leaves his/her side, this is where personalisation becomes even more relevant.
-If you are always with me you know a lot about me, use this to craft a better user experience.
+With mobile you can, in theory, be constantly connected with a customer as the mobile device rarely leaves their side.
+This is where personalisation becomes even more relevant.
+If you are always with me, you know a lot about me.
+Use this to craft a better user experience.

 1) Personalise your website and messaging to your individual customer as much as possible.
 It will increase your conversion rates and provide a better customer experience if done well.

-2) In order to personalise and optimise your ecommerce experience you need to be able to measure and understand data, without this skillset you will be stumped.
+2) In order to personalise and optimise your ecommerce experience, you need to be able to measure and understand data.
+Without thisskill sett you will be stumped.

 3) If you have an offline presence make sure you tie it in with the online experience.